Checkmk/checkmk/CONTRIBUTING.md

 #### Pseudoscoping

-We practice psuedoscoping to minimise the chances of variables within scripts or functions from clobbering variables within the environment and vice versa.
+We practice pseudoscoping to minimize the chances of variables within scripts or functions from clobbering variables within the environment and vice versa.

 Variables must be in the appropriate format for its "scope" as defined below: